The Providence of God: Confidence of the Wrong Being Rightened

 • The Lord is generally involved in our world.

-• God controls all of the affairs of humanity.
+• God controls all of humanity’s affairs.

 • God carefully oversees our personal affairs.